 Chimney sweeping and cleaning are only a part of the maintenance necessary to keep your chimney functioning and working efficiently.
-We provide top-of-the-line chimney and masonry repair services to fix the structure and/or design of your chimney if it falls into disrepair or gets damaged.
-We also offer affordable ways to protect your chimney such as installing a chimney cap or applying chimney water-repellent.
+Look for top-of-the-line chimney and masonry repair services to fix the structure and/or design of your chimney if it falls into disrepair or gets damaged.
+There are affordable ways to protect your chimney such as installing a chimney cap or applying chimney water-repellent.

 - Full chimney rebuilds